-In 2019 we moved entirely to a "green" electricity supply for the Cologne building.
-We received a quality certificate from our local energy provider RheinEnergie that guarantees our electricity consumption is 100 percent covered by renewable energy sources.
+As early as 2019, we switched to a fully "green" electricity supply for the Cologne building.
+We received a quality certificate from our local energy provider RheinEnergie, which guarantees that our electricity consumption is covered 100 percent by renewable energy sources.